fluxcd/terraform-provider-flux/README.md

 ## Example Usage

-The provider is consists of two data sources `flux_install` and `flux_sync` the data sources are corresponding to [fluxv2 manifests](https://pkg.go.dev/github.com/fluxcd/flux2@v0.2.1/pkg/manifestgen)
+The provider is consists of two data sources `flux_install` and `flux_sync` the data sources are corresponding to [flux manifests](https://pkg.go.dev/github.com/fluxcd/flux2@v0.2.1/pkg/manifestgen)

 The data sources are returing `YAML` manifest so a second provider is needed to apply the manifest into the Kubernetes cluster.
 See example folder.

-The `flux_install` generates manifests to install the `fluxv2` components.
+The `flux_install` generates manifests to install the `flux` components.

 ```hcl
 # Flux